Ex-Girls' Generation member Jessica Jung reveals her “album-making process is in full swing”

-Former Girls’ Generation singer and soloist Jessica Jung has revealed that she is currently working on her upcoming album, describing the process as being in “full swing”.
+Former Girls’ Generation member and singer Jessica Jung has revealed that she is currently working on her upcoming album.

 - READ MORE: Dreamcatcher on new mini-album ‘Summer Holiday’ and experimenting with genres outside of rock

-In a question-and-answer video uploaded to her official YouTube channel on August 16, Jung answered several questions submitted by fans relating to her upcoming album, such as: “When is the new album coming out?” and “Are you thinking of releasing an album, maybe?”
+In a recent Q&A video uploaded to her official YouTube channel on August 16, Jung answered several questions submitted by fans who were curious to know if the K-pop singer would be releasing any new music soon.

 The ‘Fly’ singer also noted that she was “at the studio working on a new song yesterday”, though it is unclear exactly when she was last working on new material or when she plans to drop the record.

-Jessica Jung made her debut as a soloist in 2016 after leaving Girls’ Generation in 2014 with her first mini-album titled ‘With Love, J’.
-The six-track record most notably included lead single ‘Fly’.
-She went on to release two other extended plays, 2016’s ‘Wonderland’ and 2017’s ‘My Decade’.
-Jung’s last record was the 2019 single ‘Call Me Before You Sleep’ in collaboration with South Korean rapper Giriboy.
+After leaving Girls’ Generation in 2014, Jung made her debut as a soloist in 2016 with her first mini-album titled ‘With Love, J’.
+The six-track record most notably included the hit single, ‘Fly’.
+She later went on to release two other extended plays, 2016’s ‘Wonderland’ and 2017’s ‘My Decade’.
+Jung’s last musical release was the 2019 single, ‘Call Me Before You Sleep’, which was a collaboration with South Korean rapper Giriboy.

-Aside from music, Jessica Jung had also ventured into other endeavours, including the publication of her debut novel ‘Shine’ in 2020 as part of a two-book deal signed with publishing house Simon Pulse.
+Aside from music, Jung had also ventured into other endeavours, including publishing her debut novel Shine in 2020 as part of a two-book deal with publishing house Simon Pulse.
 She is also the founder of luxury fashion brand Blanc & Eclare, under which she launched a restaurant called Clareau at its flagship building in Seoul.